JetBrains/lincheck/README.md

 The artifacts are available in [Bintray](https://bintray.com/devexperts/Maven/lin-check).
 For Maven, use `com.devexperts.lincheck:core:<version>` artifact for your tests.

 #Operation
 The base entity in **lin-check** is operation.
-It is defined via public method (should be annotated with **@Operation** annotation) and generators for every method parameter.
+It is defined via public method (should be annotated with **@Operation** annotation) and paramgen for every method parameter.
 Further operations are used to create actors and execute them concurrently.

 # Operation restrictions
 Some restrictions can be applied for operation and should be specified via **@Operation** parameters: